platformengineerid/aiven-devportal/docs/products/postgresql/howto/pgaudit-logging.rst

 Visualize your logs
 -------------------

-Since your logs are aleardy available in Aiven for OpenSearch, you can use :doc:`OpenSearch Dashboards </docs/products/opensearch/dashboards>`.
+Since your logs are already available in Aiven for OpenSearch, you can use :doc:`OpenSearch Dashboards </docs/products/opensearch/dashboards>` to visualize them.
 Check out how to access OpenSearch Dashboards in :ref:`Access OpenSearch Dashboards <access-os-dashboards>`.

 For instructions on how to start using OpenSearch Dashboards, see :doc:`Getting started </docs/products/opensearch/dashboards/getting-started>`.

 Note: If the Index Pattern in Kibana was configured before you enable the service integration, the audit-specific AIVEN_AUDIT_FROM field is not available for filtering.
 In such cases, you can refresh the field list for the index in Kibana under Stack Management → Index Patterns → <Your Index Pattern> → Refresh field list.
 For audit logs of an Aiven for PostgreSQL instance, the AIVEN_AUDIT_FROM field is set to pg to allow you to easily filter those records:

 This shows only the relevant results.
-Each log record emitted by pgAudit is stored in  Elasticsearch as a single message.
+Each log record emitted by PGAudit is stored in  Elasticsearch as a single message.
 Note that this cannot be guaranteed for external integrations such as Remote Syslog, as the line breaks within a given record can be interpreted as record separators.